algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -Finally, what we expect from the device is to be able to withstand different types of conditions, depending of the circumstances of the day.

+-Test done, 18/10/2022

+-Results: The device has a decent durability.

+-Comments: The device withstands cold temperatures (around 15°celsius) without much issues, the same can be said about Hot temperatures, the device should last a couple years.

+-Status: Test solved.
 **Seventh Test:**

 Can the device function while being underpowered?